miguelgrinberg/slam/docs/about.rst

 command that takes care of the transformation required for the project to run in the serverless environment.

-Slam takes advantage of the wide support WSGI has in Python web applications, by converting HTTP requests and responses between the API Gateway and WSGI formats.
-When a request is received by API Gateway and passed on to the Lambda function, this request is converted to the WSGI format and used to invoke your application, which is exactly what a web server such as gunicorn or uWSGI do.
+For regular Python functions, Slam does very little besides creating a self-contained package with your code and all of its dependencies.
+But for web applications, Slam converts HTTP requests and responses between the API Gateway and WSGI formats.
+When a request is received by API Gateway and passed on to the Lambda function, this request is converted to the WSGI format and given to your application, which is exactly what web servers such as gunicorn or uWSGI do.
 The WSGI response from the application is then converted back to the API Gateway format, before the Lambda function ends.
-Slam does all these conversions for you, so that your application does not need to be changed at all.
+Slam does all these conversions for you, so your application does not need to be changed at all.

 One of the nicest features of Slam is how it creates neat and tidy deployments that are a pleasure to manage.
 For this, it relies on `Cloudformation <https://aws.amazon.com/cloudformation>`_, the AWS orchestration service.
-Slam uses the project configuration to generate a Cloudformation template, and then runs this template to make changes on your cloud account.
+Slam uses the project configuration to generate a Cloudformation template, and then runs this template to make changes on your AWS account.
 The end result is that every single resource that is allocated for your deployment is owned by the Cloudformation template, making it easy to keep track of what resources are in use.

-And if you find the need to create a custom deployment that differs from the standard structure used by Slam, it is possible to write plugins that extend Slam's Cloudformation template to suit different needs.
+If you ever find the need to create a custom deployment that differs from the standard structure used by Slam, it is possible to create plugins that extend Slam's Cloudformation template to suit different needs.
+In fact, a good part of the functionality offered by Slam native is written as plugins.

 Alternatives to Slam
 ====================